nekiala/subscriber/README.md

 1. Set up your preferred database
 2. Run php artisan php migrate --seed

+Fake websites will be created.
+You can configure how many websites you want to create, on **DatabaseSeeder.php**

 ### Create a post
 * Method: POST
 * Endpoint: /create-post